andylamp/ptucc_compiler/docs/ptuc_start.md

 Congratulations, you've just compiled and executed your first `ptuc` program!

-Warming!
+Warning!
 If compilation fails and the error looks like this:

 ```
 $ make test